With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Olmsted Medical Center Psychiatry is a mental health treatment center in Olmsted County, MN, located at 210 9th Street Se, 55904 zip code area.
-Olmsted Medical Center Psychiatry provides outpatient treatment and telemedicine/telehealth.
-Olmsted Medical Center Psychiatry offers couples/family therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Additional services at Olmsted Medical Center Psychiatry consist of suicide prevention services, diet and exercise counseling and illness management and recovery.
+Olmsted Medical Center Psychiatry provides telemedicine/telehealth and outpatient treatment.
+Olmsted Medical Center Psychiatry offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and children / adolescents.
+Additional services at Olmsted Medical Center Psychiatry consist of diet and exercise counseling, illness management and recovery and chronic disease/illness management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.